Autism Spectrum Disorder In Children: Types, Symptoms & Causes

 The symptoms of ASD can be managed and treated using the following approaches (9).

-• Behavior and communication approaches: These approaches help the child gain a structure, organize themselves, and improve their social, communication, and movement skills.
-These also include behavior therapy and speech therapy.
+• Behavior and communication approaches: These approaches help the child gain structure, organize themselves, and improve their social, communication, and movement skills.
+They include behavior therapy such as applied behavior analysis (ABA) and speech and language therapy.

 • Dietary approaches: These involve removing particular types of foods from the child’s diet and replacing them with vitamins and supplements.